AlexGovr/HappyApi/README.md

           --workers 3 \
           --bind unix:/run/gunicorn.sock \
           myproject.wsgi:application
+Restart=always

 [Install]
 WantedBy=multi-user.target
 ```
+here we tell systemd to always restart gunicorn on reboot, server failure, etc
 you may change the number of workers as you need

 3. Start and enable the gunicorn socket
 ```
 sudo systemctl start gunicorn.socket